How Long Will It Take to Pay Off My Debt? (2026 Analysis)

 Once you know your debt-free date, you can work to beat it.
 Here's how:

-- Increase Your Extra Payment: This is the most effective lever.
-Use the calculator's slider to see how an extra $50 or $100 a month brings your finish line closer.
-Find this cash with our 7 strategies for finding extra money.
+1. Increase Your Extra Payment: This is the most effective lever.
+Use our calculator's slider to see how even $50 a month shifts the needle.

-- Apply All Windfalls: Commit to putting 100% of any bonus, tax refund, or other unexpected cash toward your debt.
+3. Apply All Windfalls: Commit to putting 100% of any bonus or tax refund toward your debt.

-- Use the Avalanche Method: If you can stay motivated, targeting your highest-interest debt first is mathematically the fastest way to pay off debt.
+4. Use the Avalanche Method: Mathematically, targeting highest-interest debt first is the fastest way to zero.

-- Stay Consistent: The timeline only works if you make your payments every single month.
-Automate your payments to ensure you never miss one.
+5. Stay Consistent: The timeline only works if you make your payments every single month.
+Automate them to ensure you never miss.